Bob Brodhead

-Brodhead was the general manager of the Portland Thunder of the World Football League in 1975.
+Brodhead was the team president and general manager of the Portland Thunder of the World Football League in 1975.
 Brodhead was the head coach for one game after he fired head coach, Greg Barton.
 After his one-game stint as the Thunder head coach, Brodhead hired Joe Gardi to take over for the remainder of the season.
 The World Football League folded on October 22, 1975.

 Brodhead hired baseball coach Skip Bertman, who revived the moribund program and took the Bayou Bengals to unprecedented heights, guiding LSU to five national championships (1991, 1993, 1996, 1997, 2000) and 11 trips to the College World Series in 18 seasons (1984-2001).
 Bertman became LSU's athletic director upon his retirement from the diamond, remaining in the position through June 2008.

 In football, Brodhead inherited coach Jerry Stovall, an LSU All-American running back and safety in the early 1960s, and fired him following a 4-7 season in 1983.
 Stovall lost three of his last four games in 1982 and was a winless 0-6 in the Southeastern Conference in 1983.
 Brodhead replaced Stovall with Bill Arnsparger, the architect of the Miami Dolphins' "No-Name Defense" of the early 1970s.
 Arnsparger went 26-8-3 in three seasons and coached LSU to the 1986 SEC championship and two Sugar Bowl berths.
 By comparison, Stovall was 0-6 in the SEC in his third year while Arnsparger won the SEC championship in his third year.

 Another highly successful Brodhead hire was women's basketball coach Sue Gunter, who coached at LSU for 22 seasons and guided the Lady Tigers to the NCAA tournament 14 times, including the Final Four in her final campaign of 2003-04.
 During Brodhead's tenure, LSU men's basketball under coach Dale Brown reached the Final Four in 1986.

 Brodhead later was a radio personality in Baton Rouge, Louisiana and for a time the AD at Southeastern Louisiana University in nearby Hammond.